-The charge values on both Fe atoms for the ground and IVCT states at each point of the electron transfer process are computed by means of the LoProp approach.
+The charge values on both Fe atoms for the ground and IVCT states at each point of the electron transfer process are computed by means of the LoProp approach The LoProp charges are calculated with atom-localized orbitals obtained from a series of block diagonalizations of the overlap matrix.
 We define the so-called "electronic-sphere status" as a measure of the adaptation of the molecular orbitals in terms of an effective Fe charge where x corresponds to the weight on the IVCT.
-Hence, the reported "electronic-sphere status" of a particular Fe atom is the weighted average of its atomic charge among the two states involved in the electron transfer, using the same distribution of weight employed in the CASSCF orbital optimization step.
+Hence, the reported "electronic-sphere status" of a particular Fe atom is the weighted average of its atomic charge among the two states involved in the electron transfer, using the same distribution of weight of the CASSCF orbital optimization step.